cbor-wg/cddl-modules/draft-ietf-cbor-cddl-modules.md

 and selection of alternatives (as was emulated with snippets in
 {{Section 11 of ?RFC8428}}.
 Note that one approach for expressing variants is demonstrated in {{useful}} based on {{Section 4 of RFC9165}}).
-See also {{Section 4 of -cddl-2-draft}}.
+Potential further work is outlined in {{Sections 4 and A.2 of -cddl-2-draft}}.

 Compatibility
 -------------

-To achieve the module structure in a way that is friendly to existing environments that operate with CDDL 1.0 snippets and CDDL 1.0 implementations, we add a super-syntax (similar to the way pragmas are often added to a language), by carrying them in what is parsed as comments in CDDL 1.0.
+To achieve the module structure in a way that is friendly to existing environments that operate with CDDL and basic CDDL implementations, we add a super-syntax (similar to the way pragmas are often added to a language), by carrying them in what is parsed as comments in basic CDDL.

-This enables each module source file to be valid CDDL\ 1 (but possibly needing to add some rule definitions imported from other source files).
+This enables each module source file to be basic CDDL on its own (possibly needing to add some rule definitions imported from other source files).